ZanSara/zansara.github.io/content/posts/2026-06-12-agent-harness/post.md

 ---

 The term "agent harness", or even simply "harness", seemingly appeared out of nowhere at some point at the start of this year, and everybody immediately started using it as if it always had an obvious and commonly understood definition.
-If this caught you off-guard, you're not alone: the term existed since before LLMs, but it was a rather niche AI research term that only gained popularity in early 2026.
+If this caught you off-guard, you're not alone: the term existed since before LLMs, but it was a rather niche AI research term that only went mainstream in early 2026.

-So, what's an agent harness exactly?
+## Definition

 In short, an agent harness is **all the software scaffolding that sits around an LLM**.
 The harness is the software that manages how the LLM uses tools, remembers context, stays within its guardrails, etc. To use a simple metaphor, the LLM is the brain of the AI agent (understands, reasons, takes decisions, etc...) while the harness is its body (takes actions, receives feedback from the environment, etc...).
 Without its harness, the LLM can talk about a solution, can explain it, but cannot put it in practice.
 That part is the harnesses' task.